Paying off your ‘closing balance’

 Interest is calculated daily

 The daily interest is based on that day’s closing balance.
-That’s the total of everything you haven’t paid back (including fees, purchases, cash advances and balance transfers), plus any interest charges.
+That’s the total of everything you haven’t paid back (including fees, purchases and cash advances), plus any interest charges.

 By making a part payment, you reduce your opening balance for the next statement period.
-But because you haven’t paid the balance in full, you won’t have any interest-free days, so you’ll still get charged interest every day based on the daily closing balance.
+But because you haven’t paid the balance in full, or if you have a balance transfer your interest free days payment, you won’t have any interest-free days, so you’ll still get charged interest every day based on the daily closing balance.
 So by making a bigger part payment you’ll reduce your daily balance, which reduces the amount of interest you’ll pay.

-The only way to prevent interest charges adding up is to pay your closing balance in full.
+The only way to prevent interest charges adding up is to pay your closing balance in full, or if you have a balance transfer your interest free days payment.
 It’s the only way to get your interest-free days on purchases for the next month.